peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

 Use property on the Game. #KISS

 ## Question
-Write additional test for the feature or add assert to existing Game Tests?
+Write additional test for the feature or add assert to existing Game Tests?0

 ## Decision
 Write new test to get a feeling for the property.